amejiarosario/amejiarosario.github.io/source/_posts/2014-10-01-creating-a-restful-api-tutorial-with-nodejs-and-mongodb.markdown

 ## Update: PUT /todos/:id

 Back in `routes/todos.js`, we are going to update tasks.
-This one you can do it before looking at the example bellow, review <a href="#mongoose-update">findByIdAndUpdate</a> and give it a try!
+This one you can do without looking at the example below, review <a href="#mongoose-update">findByIdAndUpdate</a> and give it a try!

 ```javascript routes/todos.js (showing just update route)
 /* PUT /todos/:id */